In this post, we will see how you can get started in machine learning and data science from scratch.

 So, what you can do is, once you learn a topic like linear regression, you can try to implement/use it in Python on some project.

-Benefit of directly implementing what we have learned is, we get the overall idea how it looks in the code.
-Implementing something in code have different set of challenges than just understanding the theory part.
+Benefit of directly implementing what we have learned is, we get the overall idea of how it looks in the code.
+Implementing something in code has a different set of challenges than just understanding the theory part.

-Once you’ve learned couple of algorithms/concepts, you can try all of them together on a dataset to see which algorithm performs better.
-Every algorithm have some strong points & some weak points.
+Once you’ve learned a couple of algorithms/concepts, you can try all of them together on a dataset to see which algorithm performs better.
+Every algorithm has some strong points & some weak points.
 We need to decide whether a particular algorithm will work on a dataset or not.

 So, here are the steps you can follow:

-- Take above free courses to learn basic concepts.
+- Take the above free courses to learn basic concepts.